 How Couples Matching Works

-The Registration, Ranking, and Results® (R3®) system allows couples to form pairs of program choices on their rank order lists that are considered in rank order when the matching algorithm is processed.
+The Registration, Ranking, and Results® (R3®) system allows couples participating in the same Match to form pairs of program choices on their rank order lists that are considered in rank order when the matching algorithm is processed.
 A couple will match to the most preferred pair of programs on their rank order lists where each partner has been offered a position.

 In the Main Residency Match®, the algorithm considers only a couple’s primary rank order lists when attempting to find a match and does NOT treat a couple’s supplemental rank order lists as a unit.